 "Audit Fees" relate to fees and expenses billed by BDO for the annual audit, including the audit of our financial statements, review of our quarterly financial statements and for comfort letters and consents related to stock issuances and other corporate transactions.
-Fees for the years ended December 31, 2023 and 2022 include \$150,000 and \$150,000, respectively, for the audit related services performed in connection with the issuance of comfort letters and consents related to stock issuances.
+Fees for the years ended December 31, 2023 and 2022 include \$150,000 and \$150,000, respectively, for the audit related services performed in connection with the issuance of comfort letters and consents related to stock issuances and the filing of registration statements.